haiiliin/quarto-geotechnique/README.md

 # quarto-geotechnique

-A Quarto format for [Geotechnique](https://www.icevirtuallibrary.com/journal/jgeot) journal.
+A [Quarto](https://quarto.org/) template for [Geotechnique](https://www.icevirtuallibrary.com/journal/jgeot) journal.
 Guide for authors can be found [here](https://www.icevirtuallibrary.com/page/authors/preparing-your-manuscript/guidelines-engineering).

 ## Creating a New Article